vitashi/googleMeetBot/README.md

 1. Clone the project from Github.

 2. To run the service, in the root folder, run;
+(Note: This has been tested on the apple M1 architecure only).
 ```
 docker compose up --build
 ```